EVOLUTION - THE TRANSITIONAL FOSSILS

 Picture

-Taking into account the fact that the oldest stem-group amphibian (Balanerpeton woodi) is a little older than the oldest known member of the stem-Amniota, the minimum duration of the amniote stem-to-crown transition is calculated to be about 12 million years.
+Balanerpeton woodi) is a little older than the oldest known member of the stem-Amniota, the duration of the amniote stem-to-crown transition is calculated to have been between 12 and 21 million years.

 Next page